clarkb21/surfs_up/README.md

 ### June Temperature Observations
 - A total of 1,700 temperature observations were made for the month of June in the data set.
-- The average temperature was approximately 75 degrees.
-- The median temperature was exactly 75 degrees, so the data is not skewed.
+- The average temperature was approximately 75 degrees and the median temperature was exactly 75 degrees, so the data is not skewed.
-- The maximum temperature was 85 degrees, and the minimum temperature was 64 degrees.
+- The maximum temperature was 85 degrees, and the minimum temperature was 64 degrees, so the range of temperature is not very drastic.

 ![image](https://user-images.githubusercontent.com/104038813/182623288-89e36f51-d992-40fd-a9cc-da4ba91bc9c1.png)

 ### December Temperature Observations
-- A total of 1,517 observations were recorded in the month of December.
+- A total of 1,517 observations were recorded in the month of December, so there is a lot of data to provide reliable analysis.
-- The average temperature was approximately 71 degrees.
-- The median was exactly 71 degrees, so again the data is not skewed.
+- The average temperature was approximately 71 degrees and the median was exactly 71 degrees, so again the data is not skewed.
 - The maximum temperature was 83 degrees, and the minimum temperature was 56 degrees.

 ![image](https://user-images.githubusercontent.com/104038813/182623877-ea52bc1b-e9c3-41ac-a752-f7317d00c71c.png)